Tantiram: Production

 Director of the film mentioned that this is a "novel" horror story.
 The film was shot in Kerala and various locations in India.
 Later the trailer of the film was released on 13 September 2023.
-The film received U/A from the Censor Board and was released in five languages in theatres world wide.
+The film received U/A from the Censor Board and was released in five languages in theatres worldwide.

 Reception

 A critic from News18 Telugu stated that it was a "Psychology action thriller with mythology" and rated it two point five out of five.